 Effective communication utilizing smart and focused content, technology with suitable channel mix connects better with your consumers.
 The hashtag is a powerful search tool, one can utilize it to search the content of choice, people, companies, brands and posts of their interests.
 Utilizing a hashtag enables communication with masses at the fraction of a second, this is very similar to ATL, above the line advertising without reaching every audience in general.

-Hashtag which trends the most, easily gets noticed on sidebar of your twitter feed, that means conversations involving top trending hashtags have more chances of being noticed, one, because users want to know why it’s trending on top :), and two, because it conveys a message and people are really talking about it loudly on social media.
+Hashtag which trends the most, easily gets noticed on left hand sidebar of the twitter feed, that means conversations involving top trending hashtags have more chances of being noticed, one, because users want to know why it’s trending on top :), and two, because it conveys a message and people are really talking about it loudly on social media.
 Thus, Hashtags create conversations leading to engagement which is the primary need for marketers in the Digital Marketing world today.
 It is an important marketing tool for effective communication across the masses, identifying conversations pertaining to your interests and engage with your target groups accordingly.
 It is measurable, impactful and everlasting.

 Marketers, today, are using hashtags for engagements across events promotions, customer services, satisfaction surveys, broadcast media including opinion polls, sentiment analysis, deal based marketing to recommended next step for their brand, social media listening, and social media monitoring as well.
 Thus, it is indeed a powerful communication tool for marketers.